tadeuasarro/TadeuRubyCapstone/README.md

 - Last updated
 - Number of stars
 - These can be ascending (a-z/ 1-10) or descending (z-a/ 10-1)

-To accomplish this it was used Ruby as programming language, the Rspec framework for testing and debugging just as Rubocop to lint.
-I also would like to point out the gems used, which were Date, Nokogiri, Faraday and Rubocop.

 ## Built With